We often hear the success stories of individuals who were able to achieve or create something and succeed at it due to their ways to think creatively.

 With that being said, creatives know that their idea or solution could end up failing or not be accepted, but they move forward anyhow.

-It is this ability to move forward despite the risks that helps define a creative’s mindset.
+It is this ability to move forward despite the risks that help define a creative’s mindset.

 Despite knowing they could fail, creatives are logical and take calculated risks.